melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 The models in both regions are conditioned on catches from the commercial and recreational sectors.
 The commercial sector is divided into three fleets (hook-and-line, trawl, and net gears).
 Landings from minor commercial gears were a negligible component of the total harvest and were combined with the hook-and-line fleet.
 The recreational sector was divided into four fleets according to boat mode (party/charter or private/rental) and catch type (retained or discarded).
 This follows the same practice as a number of other recent rockfish stock assessments, where the ability to accurately estimate a retention curve is complicated by depth-dependent discard mortality rates.

 Vermilion rockfish is a desirable species and discards are a small component of total fishing mortality in both the commercial and recreational sectors.
 The commercial catches do not include dead discards, which were estimated to be a small percent of the overall landings in both areas (averaging 7.4 mt coastwide since 2015, although increasing since 2017).
-In addition, there were very few observations available from WCGOP (fewer than 250 fish statewide) .
+In addition, there were very few observations available from WCGOP (fewer than 250 fish statewide).
 The size distribution of recreational discards from the CDFW and Cal Poly onboard observer programs represented larger fish from periods when the recreational shelf rockfish fishery closed versus smaller fish discarded when the fishery was open.
-Fish discarded during trips when vermilion were prohibited were removed from the recreational PC discard fleet length composition.
+Fish discarded during trips when vermilion rockfish were prohibited were removed from the recreational PC discard fleet length composition.

 The northern California model is fit to four fishery-dependent indices of relative abundance: 1) MRFSS CPFV dockside, 2) two onboard observer surveys, and 3) CRFS PR1 dockside.
 The MRFSS CPFV dockside index is assumed to be proportional to changes in the abundance of fish vulnerable to the recreational party/charter fleet (retained fish only).
 The onboard observer indices represent the same fleet (rec party/charter), but indices change in abundance during recent years.
 The onboard indices are specified as separate “survey” fleets in the model because they overlaps in time with the MRFSS dockside time series.
 Both the MRFSS and onboard indices use the recreational party/charter fleet’s selectivity curve to define vulnerable size classes.
 The CRFS PR1 dockside index is linked to the recreational private/rental fleet (retained fish), and uses the same selectivity curve.
 Recreational length measurements are included as marginal length compositions (proportions at length, sexes combined) by year starting in 1980 for both the PC and PR modes.
 Fishery-dependent length composition data are also included for the three commercial fleets.
 Age structures from the commercial fleets were also sparse and not considered for the northern California assessment.

 Fishery-independent data sources in the northern California model are organized into four fleets.
 Data from the CCFRP survey were used to create an index of relative abundance and marginal length compositions by year.
-The WCGBTS is the second fishery-independent data source in the southern model.
+The WCGBTS is the second fishery-independent data source in the northern model.
 An abundance index was developed for the WCGBT survey, but ultimately rejected due to high interannual variability, sparse data, and imprecise estimates.
 However, trawl survey conditional-age-at-length data and associated marginal length comps, both by sex and year, were retained in the model.
 Additional age and length composition data came from the SWFSC groundfish ecology cruises and Jeff Abrams thesis collections (see data section for additional information).

-**Changes from the pre-STAR base model to the post-STAR base model** During the STAR panel two changes to the base model were agreed STAT proposed a modifications to the pre-STAR base that included  1) a time block on the CCFRP index in 2017 after the survey was expanded from central California to the entire California coast, as explored in Request 1 of the STAR panel report, 2) CCFRP length compositions re-weighted to reflect the weighting used in the index, and 3) removal of 2020 from the PR dockside index of abundance due to sampling constraints during COVID.
+**Changes from the pre-STAR base model to the post-STAR base model**
+During the STAR panel two changes to the base model were agreed STAT proposed a modifications to the pre-STAR base that included  1) a time block on the CCFRP index in 2017 after the survey was expanded from central California to the entire California coast, as explored in Request 1 of the STAR panel report, 2) CCFRP length compositions re-weighted to reflect the weighting used in the index, and 3) removal of 2020 from the PR dockside index of abundance due to sampling constraints during COVID.
 The final base model was approved by both the STAT and the Panel.

 ### Additional Specifications

 Selectivity was specified using the double normal parameterization within Stock Synthesis for all fleets.
-Selectivity parameters were estimated for the commercial hook-and-line fleet, commercial trawl fleet, and the commercial net fleet, as well as for the recreational PC fleet, recreational PC discard fleet and the Recreational PR fleet.
+Selectivity parameters were estimated for the commercial hook-and-line fleet, commercial trawl fleet, and the commercial net fleet, as well as for the recreational PC fleet, recreational PC discard fleet and the recreational PR fleet.
 There were no length data available for the recreational PR discard fleet, and it mirrors the selectivity of the recreational PC discard fleet.
 Selectivity for the recreational PC onboard index of abundance is mirrored to the recreational PC fleet as they share the same length composition.
 The Abrams dataset was too sparse to estimate its own selectivity parameters and was only collected over a two year period.
 The Abrams research selectivity mirrors the commercial hook-and-line fleet.
 The STAT explored mirroring this data set to the recreational PC fleet, but the length composition was more representative of the commercial fleet.
 Hook-and-line gear was the dominant collection method for the SWFSC groundfish ecology survey and is mirrored to the commercial hook-and-line fleet.

 Selectivity parameters were estimated for the CCFRP fleet.
 Note that the post-STAR base model includes a time block on selectivity for CCFRP in 2017 when the survey expanded statewide.